Blog

 Obese

 Patients are classed as obese if their BMI is over 30.
-Patients in this category are more at risk of complications and will need to lose weight to undergo any excisional surgery, including tummy tucks, arm and thigh lifts, and breast reduction or augmentation.
+Patients in this category are more at risk of complications and will need to lose weight to undergo any excisional surgery, including tummy tucks, arm and thigh lifts, and breast reduction surgery or augmentation.
 However, patients with a BMI less than 35 are usually still able to have liposuction.

 How BMI Impacts Plastic Surgery Results